bartly/Comfyui_babel_removebg_api/README.md

 - Add the Babel apikey and apisecret to the config.json file.
 They will be automatically loaded when running.

-- It is recommended to install using the manager ComfyUI Manager (On The Way).
+- It is recommended to install using the manager ComfyUI Manager.

 - Manual installation:
     1. `cd custom_nodes`